stfc/PSyclone/doc/user_guide/distributed_memory.rst

 stencil access.
 Halo exchanges have performance implications so should only be used where necessary.

-A global sum is required with distributed memory when a scalar is written to.
-Global sums can have performance implications so should only be used where necessary.
-Global sums currently only occur in certain Built-in kernels.
-The description of Built-ins indicates when this is the case.
+A global reduction is required with distributed memory when a scalar is written to.
+Global reductions can have performance implications so should only be used where necessary.
+Global reductions currently only occur in certain :ref:`LFRic Built-ins <lfric-built-ins>` kernels.
+The description of :ref:`LFRic Built-ins <lfric-built-ins>` indicates when this is the case.

 Implementation